question

 Joe Bastardi from Accuweather who is an avid follower of this site is also predicting the same cooling trend, he also adds the possible cooling effects that could result from impending volcanic eruptions.

 So the stage is set for one of the most interesting natural experiments, nearly all the cool players are in place with the exception of the Atlantic Oscillation (AMO) still not in its cool phase.
-I predict the extra boost from my predicted solar grand minimum along with the current oceanic conditions the next northern winter will experience conditions similar to the Little Ice Age (1250-1850).
+I predict the extra boost from my predicted solar grand minimum along with the current oceanic conditions the next northern winter (2010/2011) will experience conditions similar to the Little Ice Age (1250-1850).
+See graph below showing that prediction proving correct for central England.

-This graph showing the relationship between the SOI (ENSO) and the SAM (AAO).
+This graph (left)showing the relationship between the SOI (ENSO) and the SAM (AAO).
 Also shown is the Antarctic ice melt.

 Strongly positive AAO signals associated with strong La Nina during 1999 and 2008.
-The revererse occurring during the strong El Nino years of 1983 and 1998.
+The reverse occurring during the strong El Nino years of 1983 and 1998.

 PART 2